Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: General analysis for lattice model with abelian onsite G -symmetry

 \subsubsection{Symmetry completely broken case}

-The situation when $G$ is completely broken (i.e., $H=\{e\}$ is the trivial group) follows the same path.
-The Hamiltonian is \be \mathcal{H} = \sum_i (1 - Z_{\{e\}}^{i,i+1}) . \ee In this case, the ground state subspace has dimension $\lvert G \rvert$ and there is an orthonormal basis labeled by group elements $g \in G$:
+The procedures of finding the underlying category when $G$ is completely broken (i.e., $H=\{e\}$ is the trivial group) follows a similar path.
+The Hamiltonian now is \be \mathcal{H} = \sum_i (1 - Z_{\{e\}}^{i,i+1}) . \ee In this case, the ground state subspace has dimension $\lvert G \rvert$ and there is an orthonormal basis labeled by group elements $g \in G$:

 Clearly we have $U(g) \lvert \psi_h \rangle = \lvert \psi_{gh} \rangle$ for $g,h \in G$.

 First we view \eqref{eq:Hamiltonian_symmetry_broken} as a system without symmetry.
 Since each ground state $\lvert \psi_g \rangle$ is a product state, \eqref{eq:Hamiltonian_symmetry_broken} realizes the direct sum of $\lvert G \rvert$ copies of the trivial 1d topological order (physically we need a fine tuning to realize this phase).
 There are $\lvert G \rvert^2$ simple topological sectors of states (domain walls) $\{\mathcal T_{g,h}\}_{g,h \in G}$ generated by the following states: